nimble-code/Cobra/README.md

    latter will be used.

-* on older cygwin 32bit platforms you may also have to help cobra find where temporary files are stored, e.g. for the -view option. to do so, add the following environment variable as well, for instance:
+* on older cygwin 32bit platforms you may also have to help cobra find where the /tmp directory for temporary files is located, e.g. to make the cobra -view -pat '...' option work with dot or dotty. to do so, add the following environment variable as well, for instance:

      export C_TMP=C:/cygwin